 (iii) Send an “Intent to Test” email to participate in the next test flight to RetailMarketTesting@ercot.com from the Authorized Representative or Backup Authorized Representative;

-(iv) Submit testing specifications through ERCOT’s Flight Certification website.
-Trading partners are required to document specific details of any manually-assisted processes in the comments section of the testing specification form on ERCOT’s Flight Certification website; and
+(iv) Submit testing specifications through ERCOT’s Flight Testing application.
+Trading partners are required to document specific details of any manually-assisted processes in the comments section of the testing specification form on ERCOT’s Flight Testing application; and

 (v) Work with ERCOT Client Services on next steps to enter the Texas electric choice market.